felnou77/scraping-projects/Dynamic/Platraw_Scraper/README.md

    - Scrolls down the page to trigger content loading
    - Retrieves product title and image URL
 5. Navigates through all paginated results
-6. Stores the data in memory (you can later export to Excel, CSV, etc.)
+6. Stores the data in xlsx file